williaz/Finance/FRM-handbook.md

 - marginal density:
 - conditional density: Bayes' rule.
 - covariance: comovement
-- correlation coefficient: scale the covariance into a unitless number,
+- correlation coefficient: scale the covariance into a unitless number
+  - Independence implies zero correlation, but the reverse is not always true.

 #### 2.3 FUNCTIONS OF RANDOM VARIABLES
 - E